aniekannn/clothingvision/README.md

 - A comprehensive real-time fashion recognition system that can identify clothing items and their brands using computer vision and deep learning.
 Built with PyTorch and OpenCV, this system provides high-accuracy detection and classification of fashion items from camera input.

+CHECK USAGE_GUIDE FOR INFO ON HOW TO USE

 Installation

 1. Clone the Repository